-- 1. To sublet or rent a residential room or space and/or property operated by AU Housing & Residence Life, including but not limited to Air Bnb or any other property rental site. - 2.
+- 1. To sublet or rent or otherwise make available to third parties a residential room or space and/or property operated by AU Housing & Residence Life, including but not limited to Air Bnb or any other property rental site. - 2.
 To assign the rights to your residential space and/or property operated by AU Housing & Residence Life to a third party. - 3.
-To move your belongings and take up residence in a room and/or property operated by AU Housing & Residence Life, in which you have not been assigned or which occurred not during the specified times of the Room Change process as outlined by Housing & Residence Life.
+To move your belongings and take up residence in a room and/or property operated by AU Housing & Residence Life, of which you have not been assigned or is not defined by the Room Change process as outlined by AU Housing & Residence Life. - 4.
+To fail to make a residential room space hospitable or uninhabitable (i.e. use of all furniture in the space, arranging furniture in a manner that is not habitable or conducive for sharing by multiple people, excessive uncleanliness) for a new roommate.

-Amended and approved by the Vice President of Campus Life, August 2022.
+Amended and approved by the Vice President of Student Affairs, August 2024.